Difference Between Redux vs Flux

 Some key differences are explained below between Redux vs Flux

 - One of the major differences between Flux vs Redux is that REDUX lacks Dispatcher.

 - Code reloading from stores without clearing the state.
 In Flux, there are two things that the store contains.
 These are “state change logic” and the “current state itself”.
-So if these two Flux vs Redux things is there on the same object there will be a problem while hot reloading aka hot module reloading.
-(Note – Hot reloading means: After one develops an app using modules then the hot part of reloading can replace your module without changing the state of the application.
-This is good to have featured as the app never reloads it just exchange right JS on save).
-Back to code reloading, on storing the object one can lose the state that the store is holding.
-The solution to this is there in REDUX where these two functions have been separated.
-Here one object holds the state and the other contains all the state change logic.
+If this two Flux vs Redux things are there on the same object, there will be a problem while hot reloading, aka hot module reloading.
+(Note – Hot reloading means: After one develops an app using modules, then the hot part of reloading can replace your module without changing the state of the application.
+This is good to have featured as the app never reloads; it just exchanges the right JS on save).
+Back to code reloading, one can lose the state that the store is holding on storing the object.
+The solution to this is there in REDUX, where these two functions have been separated.
+Here one object holds the state, and the other contains all the state change logic.

 - A state is being re-written with every action –To several actions being performed at the time of debugging, the state is changed, and this new state must be added to previous state objects.
 In FLUX, what happens and how REDUX solves this kindly refer to the below diagram.